 It has also played host to two Winter Olympics – 1972 in Sapporo and 1998 in Nagano.

-The selection policy for golf at the 2020 Olympics has been announced by the International Golf Federation (IGF) and is detailed below.
+The selection policy for golf at the 32nd Olympiad has been announced by the International Golf Federation (IGF) and is detailed below.

-Kasumigaseki Country Club in Saitama will host this year’s Olympic golf tournaments.
+Kasumigaseki Country Club in Saitama will host the Olympic golf tournaments.